-Electronics: Students are allowed to bring electronic devices such as mp3 players, video games, and DVD players.
+Electronics: In some cases, students are allowed to bring electronic devices.
 In order to build relationships with other students, the school asks that students limit the time that students are "plugged in" during school trips.
 The following guidelines should be followed in regards to electronic devices: